This story begins in a castle overlooking a village.

 The episode concludes with Aukon introducing the Doctor and Romana to his domain.

 Sue: That wasn’t even a proper cliffhanger.
-It was just a close-up of Fish’s eyes.
+That was just a close-up of Fish’s eyes.

 Me: I give up.